KeletsoM/classification-predict-streamlit-template/README.md

 ## 1) Overview

 This repository hosts the files needed to deploy **Climate Change Tweet Classifier App**, which was built using [Streamlit](https://www.streamlit.io/).
-This App has been created by JHB_ss3_classification_team.
+This App was created by JHB_ss3_classification_team.

 ##### Description of files